effectfully/inference-in-agda/UnificationInAgda.lagda.md

 So the `ToFun _As _B =?= ℕ -> ℕ -> ℕ` unification problem does not have a single solution and hence can't be solved by Agda.

-However Agda sees that `zipN _+_` is applied to two vectors and the result is also a vector and since in the type signature of `zipN`
+However Agda sees that `zipWithN _+_` is applied to two vectors and the result is also a vector and since in the type signature of `zipWithN`

-      zipN : ∀ {As B n} -> ToFun As B -> ToVecFun As B n
+      zipWithN : ∀ {As B n} -> ToFun As B -> ToVecFun As B n

 the types of the arguments and the result are computed from `ToVecFun As B n`, we have the following unification problem: